wonderbird/kata-gof-pattern-eventaggregator-irc/README.md

 ## Non-functional Requirements

+### Thread Safety

 - Allow 10000 users (= UserAppService instances) opening the app at the same time, i.e. 10000 Subscribe requests from different threads to the EventAggregator within 1 second.

+### Memory Leak Prevention

-- Ensure that the EventAggregator does not prevent objects from being garbage collected, i.e. use WeakReference to store the subscribers instead of object references.
+- The EventAggregator must not prevent objects from being garbage collected, i.e. use WeakReference to store the subscribers instead of object references.
-- Ensure that dead WeakReferences are removed from the subscribers list.
+- Dead WeakReferences must be removed from the subscribers list.

 ## Finishing Touches

 - Avoid duplicated code (use `tools\dupfinder.bat`).
 - Fix all static code analysis warnings.
 - Check the Cyclomatic Complexity of your source code files.
-For me, the most complex class hat a value of (tbd) and the most complex method has a value of (tbd).
+For me, the most complex class hat a value of (9 - EventAggregator) and the most complex method has a value of (4 - EventAggregator.Publish).
 See Visual Studio -> Analyze -> Calculate Code Metrics.

 ## References